Only this pageAll pages

 Products

-NOTE: This describes .
+NOTE: This describes schema version 1.7.

 A product has codes, texts and pictures.
 The texts and pictures can be defined for multiple languages.
 For each product a set of complement products can also be defined.